Your Guide to Getting Smoother LegsNovember 29, 2022

 We talk a lot about skin goals, but in summer or winter, we want one thing: smooth skin.
 But even with so many things fighting against us — century-old radiators, congenital dryness, aging, cheap razor blades, etc. — we have a plan; a plan that consists of incorporating 12 easy tips into your routine to get smoother skin.
 Read on for why a body scrub belongs in your shower, why it’s crucial you change that razor blade and more.

 1. Use a Body Scrub

 Dead surface skin cells can cause your legs to feel rough, so sloughing these cells away is the first step.
 Using a body exfoliator before hair removal can help.
-Make sure to exfoliate your legs a few hours before any hair-removal regimen, and use an exfoliant that is gentle.
-Our go-to for this is the Kiehl’s Gently Exfoliating Body Scrub and the Fur Silk Scrub (which is eco-friendly and refillable!).
+Make sure to exfoliate your legs a few hours before any hair-removal regimen with a gentle exfoliant.
+We love the Kiehl’s Gently Exfoliating Body Scrub and the Fur Silk Scrub (which is eco-friendly and refillable!).

 Before shaving, wash your legs with a mild body wash that’s infused with hydrating properties.
 The Carol’s Daughter Almond Cookie Softening Body Wash is formulated with almond oil and can give your skin a boost of moisture while it cleanses.

 People with sensitive skin may prefer the La Roche-Posay Lipikar Wash AP+ Moisturizing Body and Face Wash.
 It not only offers 24 hours worth of hydration but also leaves the skin feeling soft and smooth.